 - Preheat large ceramic non-stick skillet or grill on medium heat and swirl some oil to coat (spray the grill).

 - Form into a ball size of a tennis ball for a burger or somewhere between golf and tennis size for “naked” patty, then flatten.

 - Pan fry or grill for about 4-5 minutes per side (grills vary).
 It is time to flip when white edges appear and patty is brown on the bottom.
 Please note that second and third batches will take less time to cook as the skillet (grill) will be hotter.

-- Reheat: Place patties in a hot skillet with a splash of water, cover and simmer for about 5 minutes.
+Reheat: Place burgers in a hot skillet with a splash of water, cover and simmer for about 5 minutes.
 You can do the same with frozen, just will take twice longer.

-- Freeze Uncooked: Lay patties on a baking sheet lined with parchment paper, freeze completely and transfer to a large Ziploc bag.
+Meal prep: Freeze uncooked burgers on a baking sheet lined with parchment paper, then transfer to a large Ziploc bag.
 Cook from frozen following recipe's instructions + 5 minutes.

-- Pureed fresh onion makes patties juicy, so I do not recommend to use onion powder instead.
+- Onion and garlic: Grated onion is grandma’s secret to juicy healthy chicken burgers, not to mention flavorful.
+I do not recommend to use onion powder instead.

 Recipes and images are a copyright of ifoodreal.com.
 It is against the law to republish recipes without permission.
 Nutritional info is approximate.